The SSWSC Alumni Project

 “Always keep trying your best.
 Your worst race result could be followed by your best run.
 Perseverance and hard work pays off.”

 “In a world where pitfalls for growing children hide behind every corner, I sought to find my way and managed to fall into just about every bad situation one could imagine.
-Any other kid in my position would have more than likely made it to my age but not without a solid drug habit and a jail record.
 But every time I slipped, I had a coach or fellow athlete push me to pick myself up and strive for everything that I could be.”

 “The SSWSC provides opportunity.
 If your goals include the Olympics, striving to become a better skier or wanting a chance to challenge and better yourself through athletics, the club provides the opportunity.
 So what impact did the club have on me?
 Our restaurant and coffee shop are designed around opportunity.
 We currently employ more than 40 individuals with developmental disabilities.
 My life has been shaped by skiing and competition.
 Without the opportunity I was given, the term Olympian would not proudly stand next to my name.
 This holds true for our disabled employees.
 Without the opportunity we provide, they would not have the chance to prove to the world that they are highly capable and are productive workers.
 They would not have the term employee proudly standing next to their names.
 The SSWSC is 100 years old, 100 years of providing opportunity.
 I’m just one example of thousands of current and past members.
 Let’s keep it rolling.
 There will be thousands more who deserve the opportunity the club provides.”